flexera-public/policy_templates/cost/aws/reserved_instances/expiration/README.md

-## AWS Reserved Instances Expiration
+## AWS Reserved Instance Expiration

 ### What it does